Summary Page: BioBlitz - what`s living in your backyard?

 Did you know you're never more than a metre or two from a spider?
 We spend most of our time in the built environment but the Living World is never far from us.
 We often take the natural environment for granted but a little bit of searching will reveal the beauty of plants, animals and landscapes.

 If you look at any landscape from a distance, on the surface it can look boring.
 But take a closer look with us, and a whole world of interesting life will open up.
-During this BioBlitz, you will follow a school on its own bioblitz journey and learn how to undertake your own.
+During this BioBlitz you will catch up with teacher Maureen Keen and students from Mount Somers Springburn School who have already organised their own bioblitz and reflected on their findings so they can take action.
+Learn how to undertake your own bioblitz.
 Get to know people who are most involved with Living World science on a day-to-day basis and grow your knowledge and interest.
 Enrol now.